AiviaCommunity/PythonForAivia/README.md

   Result of the transform
 """
 ```
+For Aivia 11.0.x or more, a simple-to-install environment has been created for Aivia.
+* Click on the folder named "PythonVenvForAivia" and follow instructions

 For Aivia 10.5.x or more, you can install non-standard packages from Aivia:
 * Open Aivia and go to menu Analysis > Deep Learning Processor (or Batch and Cloud Processor) > File > Add Python Module